 - ECG - cardiac arrhythmias, infarction or hypertrophy.

-- Chest X-Ray - may identify pulmonary oedema, looks for other chest pathology, eg pneumonia.
+- CXR - may identify pulmonary oedema; looks for other chest pathology - eg, pneumonia.

-- Serum urea, creatinine and electrolytes - for renal function; to check if electrolyte imbalance contributing to problems.
+- Serum urea, creatinine and electrolytes - for renal function; to check if there is electrolyte imbalance contributing to problems.

-- Full blood count - for anaemia and features of infection.
+- FBC - for anaemia and features of infection.

 Other possible investigations:

-- Arterial blood gases - for ill patients or if cause of dyspnoea unclear.
+- Arterial blood gases - for ill patients or if the cause of dyspnoea is unclear.